ardanlabs/gotraining/README.md

 	* Methods
 	* Interfaces
 	* Embedding Types
-* Concurrency and Channels
-	* Scheduler and Goroutines
-	* Race Conditions

 ### Day 2
 On this day we take go deeper into Go.
 We learn about testing, packaging, logging, encoding, io and reflection.

 * Concurrency and Channels
+    * Scheduler and Goroutines
+	* Race Conditions
 	* Unbuffered Channels
 	* Buffered Channels
 * Testing and Benchmarking